glsf01/Thechnical_Challenge/README.md

 ## Challenge
 The objective of this project is to develop a system capable of detecting and classifying distinct moments in a manual or semi‑automated industrial operation, contributing to task recognition and performance analysis in a smart factory context.

-We aim to automatically recognize four specific moments within each operation:
+The aim to automatically recognize four specific moments within each operation:
 1. **PickUp** – when the operator picks up the piece.
 2. **ProbePass** – when the probe passes through the piece.
 3. **Marking** – when the operator makes a scratch/mark on the piece.